Ministry of National Development Planning

-The current Minister for National Development Planning, which is ex officio also the Head of the National Development Planning Agency, is Suharso Monoarfa, appointed by President Joko Widodo on 23 October 2019.
+The current Minister for National Development Planning, which is ex officio also the Head of the National Development Planning Agency, is Rachmat Pambudy, appointed by President Prabowo Subianto on 21 October 2024.

 History

 After independence of Indonesia, the Planning Board was established on 12 April 1947.
 The board formulated Indonesia's first development planning document, called the Dasar-dasar Pokok Daripada Plan Mengatur Ekonomi Indonesia (Basic Plan for Developing Indonesia's Economy).
 On 7 January 1952, it became the Badan Perancang Negara (State Development Agency), which formulated Indonesia's first 5-year plan, namely the development plan for 1956–1960.
 The term Bappenas originated from Presidential Decree Number 12 of 1963, which integrated the Depernas into the working cabinet.
 Functions of Bappenas is guided by Law No. 25 of 2004 and the Long-Term National Development Planning Law No. 17 of 2007.

 Functions

 The Ministry of National Development Planning organizes functions: